iknowjason/PurpleCloud/README.md

 * Terraform templates write Ansible Playbook configuration, which can be customized
 * Post-deploy Powershell script that adds registry entries on each Windows 10 Pro endpoint to automatically log in each username into the Domain as respective user
 * Automatically uploads Badblood (but does not install) if you prefer to generate thousands of simulated users https://github.com/davidprowe/BadBlood
-* Post-deployment Powershell script provisions three domain users on the 2019 Domain Controller
+* Post-deployment Powershell script provisions three domain users on the 2019 Domain Controller and can be customized for many more
 * Domain Users:  olivia (Domain Admin); lars (Domain User); liem (Domain User)
 * All Domain User passwords:  Password123
 * Domain:  RTC.LOCAL